-It is also possible to pursue a teaching credential and our Master's degree program simultaneously with all of the requirements completed within a two-year period.
+It is possible to pursue a teaching credential and our master degree program simultaneously with all of the requirements completed within a two-year period.
 Applicants should demonstrate a second language proficiency, or have completed 6 units of language study, or equivalent.
-Our DLD master degree works closely with the Spanish and Asian bilingual authorization credential programs.
-For additinal information regarding the Spanish or Asian bilingual authorization credential (BILA), please visit the BILA website at http://www.ced.csulb.edu/credentials/bilingual-authorization-bila
+Our program works closely with the Spanish and Asian bilingual authorization credential programs.
+For additional information regarding the Spanish or Asian bilingual authorization credential (BILA), please visit the BILA website at http://www.ced.csulb.edu/credentials/bilingual-authorization-bila

-Our applicants speak a variety of languages including Arabic, French, Italian, Spanish, Mandarin, Cantonese, Vietnamese, and Tagalog.
-If you don't have a second langauge proficiency, please contact Professor Trini Lewis, the DLD Coordinator, for additional information regarding possible alternatives for meeting this requirement, such as a desire for working with English Language Learners.
+Our applicants speak a variety of languages including Arabic, French, Italian, Korean, Spanish, Mandarin, Cantonese, Vietnamese, and Tagalog.
+If you don't have a second langauge proficiency, please contact Professor Trini Lewis, DLD Coordinator, for additional information regarding possible alternatives for meeting this requirement, such as a desire for working with English Language Learners.

 Additionally, our graduates are highly sought experts and enter professions such as classroom teachers, curriculum specialists, staff developers, and teacher educators.
 Our graduates are employed in school districts such as San Diego, San Francisco, Garden Grove, Pasadena, Westminster, Los Angeles, Long Beach, Palm Springs, Torrance, Montebello, Anaheim, and Anaheim Union.
 DLD graduates are also consultants, or hold related positions in the private sector.
 Other DLD graduates have obtained work overseas in Japan, China, Taiwan, and Spain.
 Some also pursue doctorate degrees in higher education and/or work at community colleges and universities.